Tiiiger/bert_score/README.md

   or `model_type=MODEL_TYPE` when calling `bert_score.score` function.
 * We tune layer to use based on WMT16 metric evaluation dataset.
 You may use a different layer by setting `-l LAYER` or `num_layers=LAYER`
+* __Limitation__: Because BERT, RoBERTa, and XLM with learned positional embeddings are pre-trained on sentences with max length 512, BERTScore is undefined between sentences longer than 510 (512 after adding \[CLS\] and \[SEP\] tokens).
+Please consider using XLNet which can support much longer inputs.

 ### Default Behavior